 Personalities were often discussed, and there were certainly agreements with the FPÖ – at least Blümel was open to this statement.

-Ex-Chancellor Kurz (like his former head of cabinet Bernhard Bonelli) is accused by the WKStA of having made false statements to the Ibiza investigative committee about his influence on appointments to positions, for example in the state holding company ÖBAG.
+Ex-Chancellor Kurz (like his former head of cabinet Bernhard Bonelli) is accused by the WKStA of having made false statements to the Ibiza investigative committee regarding his influence on appointments to positions, for example in the state holding company ÖBAG.
 When it came to the core question of whether Kurz Personalia had a say or not, Blümel – like witnesses before him – remained vague.
-There was constant discussion, he said again and again about the appointments.
+There was constant discussion, he said once more and once more regarding the appointments.
 Ultimately, the decision was a matter for the respective minister.
 According to Blümel, he also made his own decisions: “Stop, stop.”

 Permanent state of emergency